att-innovate/firework/README.md

 Turning back to our example, since the value of our key (**10**) is less than **128**, we append a `0b0` to the least significant 7 bits giving us our 1-byte varint encoded key, `0a` in hex.
 (Note, I'll use hex notation for all encoded data from this point forward.)

 Next we encode the field's value, an embedded `Person` message.
 For length-delimited fields, encoded values consist of two parts: a varint encoded *length* followed by the specified number of *bytes of data*.
 The length in this case corresponds to the size of the encoded `Person` message.
-As I'll demonstrate later, the compiler-generated code caches the sizes of populated fields of a message as an optimization during serialization, so I'll just tell you that the `Person` message with the values above results in 47 bytes of encoded data.
+As I'll demonstrate later, the compiler-generated code provides methods for calculating and caching the sizes of populated messages as an optimization during serialization, so I'll just tell you that the `Person` message with the values above results in 47 bytes of encoded data.
 You can confirm this number after we've serialized all its fields.

 Since **47** is less than **128**, our varint encoded length is simply `2f`.
 The next 47 bytes of the length-delimited value consist of the encoded fields (keys and values) of the embedded `Person` message in ascending field number.